1755 - British operation on the Malabar Coast

 On April 9, Bankot surrendered to Commodore James.

-On April 11, Commodore James delivered all the forts recently captured, to the exception of Bankot, to his Marathas allies.
+On April 11, Commodore James delivered all the forts recently captured, with the exception of Bankot, to his Marathas allies.

 On April 14, Commodore James anchored at Dabul (present-day Dabhol), intending to attack the place.

 On April 15, Commodore James was recalled to Bombay and had to abandon his design against Dabul.

 On May 13, Watson's Fleet returned to Fort St. David (near Cuddalore) where it remained for three months.